ksboyer17/Personal-Portfolio/README.md

 This project was made in VS Code using CSS and HTML.

 This project was designed to offer people a place to view my work as a developer.
-The site is not currently finished and still needs Javascript aspects added, as well as additional published work on the "My Projects" page.
+The site is currently finished but will have additional projects added to it in the future.
 I used html elements and a clean structure to ensure that the code is easy for other developers to view and also to make the site more accessible.

 How to access my code and structure:
 - Please visit my GitHub repository "Personal-Portfolio", link can be found below